What if all the supposed benefits of the ketogenic diet could be distilled into a single pill?

 So, while the keto supplements on shelves today probably aren’t worth their salt, a real, clinically studied BHB supplement in the future could be.

-A small 2004 study found that individuals with Alzheimer’s or mild cognitive impairments that were fed certain saturated fats to promote ketone production had greater memory improvement than a control group.
+found that individuals with Alzheimer’s or mild cognitive impairments that were fed certain saturated fats to promote ketone production had greater memory improvement than a control group.

 Since then, more studies have also looked at the ketogenic diet as a remedy for Alzheimer’s.